dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-All of the examples in this article assume that you have installed the `Aspire.Hosting.Azure` package, and will be using the `Aspire.Hosting.Azure` namespace.
+All of the examples in this article assume that you've installed the `Aspire.Hosting.Azure` package and imported the `Aspire.Hosting.Azure` namespace.
 Additionally, the examples assume you've created an `IDistributedApplicationBuilder` instance:

 ```csharp
 using Aspire.Hosting.Azure;